The Little Voice: Hilary Duff version

-The American singer Hilary Duff recorded a version with some difference in the lyrics, called Little Voice, for her second studio album, Metamorphosis (2003).
+American singer Hilary Duff recorded a version with some difference in the lyrics, called "Little Voice", for her second studio album, Metamorphosis (2003).
 It was released as the third and final single from the album on May 10, 2004.
-The single was only released outside of the United States.
+The single was only released outside the United States.
 The song was produced by Chico Bennett and DioGuardi.
 The song peaked at number twenty-nine in Australia and also peaked at eighteen in Netherlands.